tabuna/widget/readme.md

 # Orchid Widget

- Widgets are usually embedded in the representation to form a complex, but at the same time independent of the user interface.
+Widgets embedded in the representation to form a complex, but at the same time independent of the user interface.

-For example, a calendar widget can be used to render complex calendar interface.
-Widgets allow you to reuse the user interface code.

 ## Installation

-install package
+install wia composer

 ```php
 composer require orchid/widget